 How do Malware Affect Mobile Devices?

-Open a pathway: Mobile app malware have a better chance of passing unnoticed through a safety check.
+Open a Pathway: Mobile app malware have a better chance of passing unnoticed through a safety check.
 They hide in apps, and the malicious code will be launched later when the user starts using the app.
 This way, hackers get access to your data, sensitive information and can even control your device.

-Lock a device: A hacker can lock you out and gain control of your device or data and even demand money for releasing it.
+Lock a Device: A hacker can lock you out and gain control of your device or data and even demand money for releasing it.

-Slow down productivity: Malware can interrupt workflow and even get a device replaced, causing undesirable expenses.
+Slow Down Productivity: Malware can interrupt workflow and even get a device replaced, causing undesirable expenses.
 It can also drain the device battery and stop devices from getting online.

 What are The Types of Mobile Malware?

 The browser exploits take advantage of your browser’s vulnerabilities and take control of your browser and other applications that work within.
-After infected, you may find changes in your homepage, favorites and search pages.
+After infected, you may find changes in your homepage, favourites, and search pages.

 How to Protect Your Mobile Devices from Malware?